iamsatishsharma/BITS-MTech-Software-engineering/README.md

 # BITS Pilani-MTech-Software-engineering

-Hi there 👋
+Hi there :wave:

 Welcome!
 Purpose of this for my reference and also it will help other students.

 Personal notes that I keep throughout my time at BITS MTech-Software-engineering.

-# Follow and give a start *
+# Follow and give a start :star:
 Please give this project a star if you find it useful or are using it to learn or begin your solution.
 Thanks!

 # Reference